mne-tools/mne-python/doc/manual/statistics.rst

 `mne.stats.f_threshold_twoway_rm`, respectively, only supporting 2-way factorial designs.

 - :func:`mne.stats.ttest_1samp_no_p` is an optimized version of the one sample t-test provided by scipy.
-It can be used in the context of non-paramteric permutation tests to enhance paired-contrasts.
+It is used by default for contrast enhancement in :func:`mne.stats.permutation_cluster_1samp_test` and :func:`mne.stats.spatio_temporal_permutation_cluster_1samp_test`.

 - :func:`mne.stats.parametric.f_oneway` is an optimized version of the F-test for independent samples provided by scipy.
 It can be used in the context of non-paramteric permutation tests to compute various F-contrasts.
+It is used by default for contrast enhancement in :func:`mne.stats.spatio_temporal_permutation_cluster_test` and :func:`mne.stats.permutation_cluster_test`.

 Multiple comparisons